Adhalianna/wit/docs/paper/paper.typ

 This sections describes the results of work on the implementation of the application.
 The results of research done are discussed in @summary-chapter.

+== Source Code Organization

+The project has been implemented as a Cargo workspace with 3 primary packages:
+- `wit-cli` -- intended for development of the CLI client application.
+The project has not led to the creation of any content within this crate.
+- `wit-client` -- a library intended for the development of client applications.
+  Most of its offered functionality are wrappers around libgit2.
+- `wit-server` -- the server package containing a binary crate with a library exposing some symbols used to implement the server.
+Besides those 3 packages, the workspace contains a crate producing integration tests. @fig_source_code_tree provides a high-level overview of the repository.

+The source code of `wit-client` is contained within a single file, `wit-server` on the other hand has been organised into multiple modules.
+@fig_server_modules_tree presents the hierarchy of those modules.
+It is worth noting that the module hierarchy of Rust programs typically reflects that of the file hierarchy but there are some differences between the directory tree and the modules tree.
+One can learn about those from chapter 7 of "The Rust Programming Language" book @the_rust_book_ch_7.

+While it is possible to test and build all the crates within the workspace relying only on Cargo, the repository includes also a `justfile`.
+The file is a collection of scripts, called recipes, executable through `just` -- a command runner inspired by `make`.
+They are intended to improve the developer experience by providing recommended parameters and environment variables to Cargo's commands.
+A single recipe is dedicated to the compilation of this document and it requires a typst language compiler and a d2 language compiler.
+Furthermore, all recipes depend on a POSIX shell.

+#figure(
+  {
+    set text(size: 9pt)
+    set par(leading: 0.6em)
+    block(
+      inset: 1em, breakable: false, stroke: luma(200) + 1pt, align(left, tree-list(marker-font: "Noto Sans Mono")[
+        - docs/
+          - paper/
+        - src/
+          - wit-cli/
+            - src/
+            - Cargo.toml
+          - wit-client/
+            - src/
+            - Cargo.toml
+          - wit-server/
+            - src/
+            - Cargo.toml
+        - tests/
+          - Cargo.toml
+        - Cargo.toml
+        - README.md
+        - justfile
+      ]),
+    )
+  }, caption: [
+  A partial tree of the source code repository highlighting the workspace structure.
+Each `Cargo.toml` marks a separate package or workspace manifest.
+  Files containing the Rust code and files used to compile this document are omitted.
+  ],
+) <fig_source_code_tree>

+#figure(
+  {
+    set par(leading: 0.66em)
+    show raw.where(block: false): r => {
+      [ #text(fill: blue, strong(r)): ]
+    }
+    block(
+      inset: 1em, breakable: false, stroke: luma(200) + 1pt, align(
+        left, tree-list(
+          marker-font: "Noto Sans Mono",
+        )[
+        - `crate` the entrypoint of the package, the main.rs or lib.rs file.
+          - `file` a representation of a file stored on the wiki.
+            - `file_data` text or binary contents of a file.
+            - `local` a file available to the server locally.
+            - `remote` a file obtained from a remote server.
+          - `git_storage` utilities simplifying usage of a git repository as a file storage.
+          - `server` definition of the HTTP server.
+            - `link` hyperlinks in supported schemes.
+            - `p2p` modules controlling the peer-to-peer network of servers.
+              - `kad_client` an abstraction for making requests over Kademlia.
+              - `kad_store` an implementation of a DHT storage based on redb.
+              - `tables` types and implementation related to the DHT storage scheme.
+            - `render` a collection of renderers parsing specific file types to HTML.
+              - `markdown` a renderer for Markdown files.
+            - `get` HTTP GET method handlers.
+            - `git_proxy` CGI implementation for git.
+          - `version` types related to version identication within the wiki.
+          - `config` configuration scheme and utilities for the server software.
+          - `init` implementation of the init command building server storage files.

+        ],
+      ),
+    )
+  }, caption: [
+  A hierarchy of modules within the `wit-server` package with a very brief description of each module.
+  ],
+) <fig_server_modules_tree>

 == Integration Tests